Low additional load

 See also: www.snowcrystals.it

-Slow decrease of the snow depth due to snow crystal rounding; increases firmness and density of snow.
+Slow decrease of the snow depth due to snow crystal rounding and the influence of weight of the overlaying snow layers; increases firmness and density of snow.

 Slopes in shadow, untouched or little struck by sunlight, typically north-facing.